Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTAPPL.md

 - If you use a generic CFTAPPL command, identifiers with the same prefixes are grouped together in a single command.
 The maximum length of the CFTAPPL identifier is defined in the general parameters (LENAPPL parameter of the CFTPARM command).

-You can use the ? to represent any single character and/or use the \* wildcard character to represent any sub- string.
+You can use the ? to represent any single character and/or use the \* wildcard character to represent any sub-string.

 > **Note**
 >